What’s the Link Between Lower Back Pain and IBS?

 Back pain and IBS

 While few studies have looked at the prevalence of back pain in people with IBS, it is possible for the abdominal pain of IBS to refer to the back.
-Referred pain occurs when the perception of where pain is felt is distant from the actual cause of pain.
-One example of this is when people experience jaw pain during a heart attack – the jaw and teeth aren’t the cause of the pain, but the heart attack refers pain to the jaw.
+Referred pain occurs when the perception of where the pain is felt is distant from the actual cause of pain.
+One example of this is when people experience jaw pain during a heart attack – the jaw and teeth aren’t the cause of the pain, but the heart attack refers to pain to the jaw.
 The internal organs can often refer pain to other sites, so it is possible for pain caused by IBS to be referred to the back.3

 One Australian study that evaluated whether there is an increased risk of back pain in women with respiratory disorders, incontinence, or gastrointestinal symptoms found that the presence of these conditions was associated with the development of back pain.
-The study authors noted that people with gastrointestinal symptoms may have viscerosomatic hyperalgesia, an increased sensitivity to pain in the abdomen which is believed to be the result of alterations in the brain-gut pathway.4,5
+The study authors noted that people with gastrointestinal symptoms may have viscerosomatic hyperalgesia, increased sensitivity to pain in the abdomen which is believed to be the result of alterations in the brain-gut pathway.4,5

 There is also a link between IBS and fibromyalgia, which causes widespread pain in the muscles, ligaments, and tendons.
 While fibromyalgia pain can occur throughout the body, the back can be affected by pain.6